tarampampam/nod32-update-mirror/README-docker.md

 * Choose the `<target directory>`.
 Where to place downloaded files.
   - Use full path to the target tirectory: /home/user/nod32mirror
-  - Make user with uid=2000 and/or gid=2000 can write and enter this directory:
+  - Make sure user with uid=2000 and/or gid=2000
+    have permission to write and enter target directory:
 ```bash
  $ chown -R 2000:2000 <target directory> # EXAMLPE: chown -R 2000:2000 /home/user/nod32mirror
 ```